 The College of Business offers an MBA designed and taught by business leaders and educators to prepare ethical leaders for the global marketplace.
 Our MBA students are empowered to create their own leadership story to lay a path for their future.
 Courses are taught by passionate and experienced professors who care about their students.
 Small classes allow for classroom relationship building with peers and faculty that help build a network that will last a lifetime.
-Students can finish their program with an MBA or choose to add a specialization.
+Students may choose to add one or more of several specializations.
 The degree track is flexible yet rigorous to accommodate students while preparing them for today’s business world and that of tomorrow.

 MBA-BUS (General Business Administration concentration): Completion of 36 hours of coursework including the Capstone Experience.
 All other concentrations* require the core courses plus additional concentration courses.